dennisppaul/umfeld-arduino/documentation/Umfeld-in-Visual-Studio-Code.md

 - press `CMD+SHIFT+P`
 - type `cmake: run` ( or use `cmake: debug to launch with debugger` )

-alternatively, find the output binary in your build/ folder and run it manually in a terminal.
+alternatively, find the output binary in your build folder ( default is `build/` ) and run it manually in a terminal.